NohelyaTc/CRT_database/README.md

 2. The "database_GoogleMaps" folder contains the databases with information on the travel time estimate in Google Mpas.

--data set 0 = Contains information for the 4 months from January to April 2017  (2978 Emergency medical services)
+- data set 0 = Contains information for the 4 months from January to April 2017  (2978 Emergency medical services)

 The data is ordered in the same way as for OSRM, in this case the columns:

--TIEMPO DE VIAJE  : It is the estimate by Google Maps, from the point of departure to the place of the incident.
+- TIEMPO DE VIAJE  : It is the estimate by Google Maps, from the point of departure to the place of the incident.

--DT               : The time difference of TGPS-TG.
+- DT               : The time difference of TGPS-TG.
 (TGPS: GPS time) (TG: Google Maps time).

 ----------------------------------------------------------------------------------------------------